 DPC Burleson will also provide affordable office visits to visiting family members of DPC Burleson members.
 We understand that it’s not fun to get sick or hurt when you’re away from home.

 Yes!
 There are times when a house call is the best answer, and our model at Direct Primary Care of Burleson affords our providers the time to get out of the office when necessary, just like in the good old days.
 Obviously if we are driving, we can’t be caring for people, so we’ll be limiting house calls to those absolutely necessary.
 For house calls there will be a additional charge.

 No, your provider will coordinate with your OB/GYN during your pregnancy and continue routine care for non-pregnancy related health needs.

 Yes!
 While DPC is not a replacement for health insurance; and we don’t recommend you go without it, we do see patients with and without insurance alike!
-Federal law mandates you have at least some type of insurance for catastrophic events.
-DPC allows you to chose a lower premium, higher deductible plan to save on your monthly out of pocket costs.
+While some patient’s choose just a DPC membership alone, others choose to combine DPC with a lower premium, higher deductible plan to save on your monthly out of pocket costs.
 DPC covers only services you would receive in a primary care office and does not cover things like major surgery, hospitalizations and specialist.